lbugnion/ms-glossary-app/AzureWordsOfTheDay/AzureWordsOfTheDay/Markdown/index.md

-﻿# Welcome to Microsoft Azure WORDS OF THE DAY!!

-This is the show that teaches you Azure Vocabulary.
+﻿This is the show that teaches you Azure Vocabulary.

 On this site, you will find a compilation of all the past episodes, with additional information: